-Tuberculosis (TB) is an infectious disorder caused by Mycobacterium tuberculosis (Mtb) and is recognized as a significant cause of single infection source-associated mortality worldwide [1].
-Several factors can cause infection risk and disease progression of TB, including malnutrition, smoking, diabetes, alcohol use, socioeconomic status, and environmental pollution [2].
+Tuberculosis (TB) is an infectious disorder caused by Mycobacterium tuberculosis (Mtb) and recognized as a significant cause of single-infection source-associated mortality worldwide [1].
+Several factors can increase the infection risk and disease progression of TB, including malnutrition, smoking, diabetes, alcohol use, socioeconomic status, and environmental pollution [2].
 Moreover, many studies have shown diverse genetic factors' vital role in host vulnerability to TB [3].
-A growing number of strains are resistant to one or more anti-TB drugs constituting the leading cause for decreasing efficiency of chemotherapy, increasing number of patients with destructive forms, increasing frequency of significant residual posttuberculosis alterations and increasing incidence of TB relapses.
-Interleukin 8 (IL-8), an inflammatory cytokine of the chemokine superfamily with functional and structural correlation, was first discovered in 1987 [4].
-The IL-8 gene, which spans an area of about 2.75 Mb on chromosome 4, is located in the region q13.3 and has four exons, three introns, and the proximal promoter region.
+A growing number of strains are resistant to one or more anti-TB drugs, constituting the leading cause of the decreasing efficiency of chemotherapy, increasing the number of patients with destructive forms, the frequency of significant residual post-TB alterations, and the incidence of TB relapses.
+Interleukin

+(IL)-8, an inflammatory cytokine of the chemokine superfamily with functional and structural correlation, was first discovered in 1987 [4].
+The IL-8 gene, which spans an area of about 2.75 Mb on chromosome 4, is located in the region a13.3 and has four exons, three introns, and the proximal promoter region.
 It encodes a protein with 99 amino acid residues and a transcript length of 1705 base pairs [5].
 The effects of IL-8 on human TB have become a particular research hotspot globally.
 Pathological and clinical observations have revealed prominent elevations of IL-8 levels in cerebrospinal fluid, bronchoalveolar lavage fluid, and tuberculous pleural exudate [6].
-In vivo studies have shown that IL-8 is vital for normal immune response to TB infection and that anti-IL-8 inhibits granuloma formation.IL-8 gene regulation in monocytes and macrophages is complex, stimulus- and cell-type dependent.
-In most cells, it regulated primarily at the gene transcriptional by transcriptional regulators CCAAT/enhancer binding protein beta (C/EBPB), NF-kappaB, AP-1 and Oct-1 all having functional binding sites in IL-8 promoter [7].
-The IL-8 gene has three frequent polymorphisms: 251 A/T, +396 G/T, and +781 C/T (rs2227306).
+In vivo studies have shown that IL-8 is vital for a normal immune response to TB infection and that anti-IL-8 inhibits granuloma formation.
+IL-8 gene regulation in monocytes and macrophages is complex, and stimulus- and cell-type dependent.
+In most cells, it is regulated primarily at the gene transcriptional by transcriptional regulators CCAAT/enhancer binding protein β (C/EBPβ), NF-kappaβ, AP-1 and Oct-1 all having functional binding sites in the IL-8 promoter [7].
+The IL-8 gene has three frequent polymorphisms: 251 A/T, +396G/T, and +781 C/T (rs2227306).
 Of these, rs2227306 located on intron 1 may impact the transcriptional process because C/EBP bound preferentially in the presence of rs2227306T variation in respiratory epithelial cells [7].

 IL-4Rα is a component of both the IL-4 and the IL-13 receptor complexes, which explains the similarity of the biological effect of IL-4 and IL-13 [7].
-A moderate shielding effect of the variant allele at several closely related SNPs has been documented by a polymorphism in IL-4Rα. rs1801275 (A/G) of the IL4Rα gene in chromosome 16 (exon 12, g.54150A > G) generates a missense change (p.
+A moderate shielding effect of the variant allele at several closely related single nucleotide polymorphisms (SNPs) has been documented by a polymorphism in IL-4Rα. rs1801275 (A/G) of the IL4RA gene in chromosome 16 (exon 12, g.54150A>G) generates a missense change (p.
 Gln576Arg) which effect its binding with IL-4.
-Thus, ending up with modulated IL-4 pathway [8].
-The role of Th2 cell-mediated immunity manifested by IL-4 and IL-13 production in the pathogenesis and susceptibility remains a subject of discussion [9].
-In TB, increased production of IL-4 and IL-13 is associated with lung damage, as some studies showed an increase in cavity size, indicating that signals are mediated through the common IL-4R alpha [10].
+Thus, ending up with a modulated IL-4 pathway [8].
+The role of T helper (Th) 2 cell-mediated immunity manifested by IL-4 and IL-13 production in the pathogenesis and susceptibility remains a subject of discussion [9].
+In TB, increased production of IL-4 and IL-13 is associated with lung damage, as some studies showed an increase in cavity size, indicating that signals are mediated through the common IL-4Rα [10].